SiriusBYT/Flashcord_API-Server/README.md

 # Flashcord-Store-API
-Python Script communicating with the SGN SQL (or not) Server to deliver Flashcord Store related requests
+Python Server Back-end for the Flashstore API.